lunar-natalie/oops/README.md

 ## Building and running the server

-The server will run on http://localhost:8080.
+The local server runs on http://localhost:8080.
 This page is accessible via a web browser; supported browsers are [Chromium](https://www.chromium.org/Home/) (version 100 and newer) and [Mozilla Firefox](https://www.mozilla.org/en-GB/firefox/) (version 100 and newer).